 Upon joining the program, the PSTP Scholar is linked with a Career Mentor who serves as a sounding board for decisions involving program structure, choice of a Research Mentor, and long-term career issues.
 The Research Mentor is chosen as the Scholar determines the ideal research environment for career development; this can occur at any time during the first several years in the program.
 Trainees may work with any research program at Northwestern University.

 During the research training period, the PSTP Scholar is supported with supplemental funds to attend educational and career development courses and grant writing courses.
 In addition, the PSTP Scholar is supported to attend select national scientific meetings at which the Scholar is presenting research data.
 Review the PSTP Scholar Research Policy.
+Travel authorization request form can be found here.

 Vice Chair of Research